pratyushpratiksinha/Weather/README.md

 1. Open Weather.xcodeproj file in Xcode.

 2. Build and run the project on the iOS Simulator or your physical device.

+## TestCase

+1. Unit/Integration test cases are written in WeatherTests folder.

 ## Contributing